• Home

 This generated project presented a few issues including:

-Cleaning this up took approximately 2 hours to make it run a basic working version of the PACS integration.
-This included updating the PACS software to have data to check this functionality.
-That is super powerful.
-We still have our work to do to optimize the system, test edge cases, and educate ourselves to be able to support the PACS integration.
-But AI has effectively cut our development time in half for building our integrations!
+Cleaning the project up and updating the PACS software to have valid data to test with took approximately 2 hours.
+After this, it successfully ran a basic working version of the PACS integration connected to XPressEntry.
+That capability is super powerful.
+We still have our work left to do to optimize the system, test edge cases, and educate ourselves on the generated code to allow us to support the PACS integration.
+My engineers are not worried (yet) about AI replacing the jobs, but they love the acceleration in the dev process.
+AI has effectively cut our development time in half for building our integrations!

 So if you have a handheld badge or biometric project needed for a client with a new access control system, BRING IT ON!
 We are ready to help you.